valnoxy/t420-oc/README.md

 </br>

 ## ⚠️ Disclaimer
+> [!CAUTION]
+> This repo is **Work in Progress**!
+Expect possible bugs and instability!
+The development of this project is very slow at the moment because I don't have the time for it.

 This guide is only for the Lenovo ThinkPad T420.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.
 > This configuration is based of this [repository by tluck](https://github.com/tluck/Lenovo-T420-Clover).

 &nbsp;